preiter93/edtui/README.md

 #### Overview
 `EdTUI` is a text editor widget for the [Ratatui](https://github.com/ratatui-org/ratatui) ecosystem.
-It is designed to provide a light-weight user experience inspired by Vim.
+It is designed to provide a user experience inspired by Vim.
+Edtui is developed to be used as an editor in ratatui apps.
+It is not supposed to be a stand-alone code editor.

 Instantiate the state and render the view:
 ```rust